Improving the Reorder Rate on QCommerce

 -

-Higher likelihood of increasing the user's basket size
+Higher likelihood of increasing the user's basket size, as users landing there definitely have already expressed shopping intent

 Consideration: